Day 1: Arrive Antigua, Guatemala

 Enjoy a morning at leisure.
-At noon, you transfer to a private reserve via a well-maintained nature trail that will takes you through a narrow humid broadleaf-forested valley, climbing a series of steep stairways that are secured with handrails.
+At noon, you transfer to a private reserve not far from Antigua to beginning hiking via a well-maintained nature trail that takes you through a narrow humid broadleaf-forested valley, climbing a series of steep stairways that are secured with handrails.
 Hummingbird feeders located along the bottom section of the trail attract species such as the violet and rufous sabrewing, which are endemic to the Pacific slopes of Guatemala.
 Other notable species include the emerald toucanet, bar-winged oriole and the colorful magnificent hummingbird.

-The nature trail rises 1300 ft / 400 m from the valley floor, and its 2 mi / 3.2 km distance takes on average 2 hours to complete.
+The nature trail rises 4000m/1300ft from the valley floor, and the 3.2 km/2 mi distance takes on average two hours to complete.
 However, the hike is optional and guests can also arrive to camp by shuttle via a forest access road.

-At end of the hike, you will find the camp located in a clearing that offers panoramic views of the valley below and three volcanoes, including active Fuego Volcano whose frequent eruptions put on a quite a show.
+At end of the hike, you will find the camp located in a clearing that offers panoramic views of the valley below and three volcanoes, including active Fuego Volcano whose frequent eruptions put on quite a show.
 Following a welcome drink and appetizers, you’ll settle into comfortable chairs to enjoy the sunset.
-Entering your spacious canvas tents, you will find their luggage placed next to their queen-sized beds, goose-down comforters and fresh flowers.
+Your luggage will be waiting for you in your spacious canvas tents next to your queen-sized beds, goose-down comforters and fresh flowers.
 Antigua Glam Camp (B,D)

 Day 4: Antigua

 Savor a delicious breakfast of fresh-squeezed orange juice, seasonal fruits and artisanal breads and jam before embarking on an optional nature hike above the camp.
 The walk takes you from pine, oak and cypress into lush cloud forest.
-Birds are abundant.
-You might even be lucky enough to see the colorful yet elusive mountain or collared trogon.
-Upon return to camp, a short 30-minute drive takes you back down the mountain, arriving in Antigua by mid-day.
+Birdlife is abundant, and includes the colorful yet elusive mountain or collared trogon.
+Upon returning to camp, you will take a short 30-minute drive back down the mountain, arriving in Antigua by mid-day.
 Panza Verde Hotel (B)